AlexanderElias/promise-timers/README.md

+# DEPRECATED (This project has been moved to https://github.com/AlexanderElias/promise-tool)

 # Promise Timers
 A promised library of timers for Node.js and the browser.
 If you know the WindowTimers and promises you know how to use PromiseTimers.